Bending (metalworking): K-factor

 K-factor is a ratio of the location of the neutral line to the material thickness as defined by t/T where t = location of the neutral line and T = material thickness.
 The K-factor formula does not take the forming stresses into account but is simply a geometric calculation of the location of the neutral line after the forces are applied and is thus the roll-up of all the unknown (error) factors for a given setup.
-The K-factor depends on many variable including the material, the type of bending operation (coining, bottoming, air-bending, etc.) the tools, etc. and is typically between 0.3 and 0.5.
+The K-factor depends on many variables including the material, the type of bending operation (coining, bottoming, air-bending, etc.) the tools, etc. and is typically between 0.3 and 0.5.

 The following equation relates the K-factor to the bend allowance:

 The following table is a "rule of thumb".
 Actual results may vary remarkably.

 The following formula can be used in place of the table as a good approximation of the K-factor for air bending: